The Home page discussed some of the problems with our current spelling :

 night-owl | metal, medal | oar² | high | uh-oh |

-¹You may never have thought about it before, but we English speakers pronounce l differently at the end of words or syllables, as in the difference between oily and oil.
+¹You may never have thought about it before, but we English speakers pronounce l differently at the end of syllables, as in the difference between let and tell.
+When the l comes between vowels, you have to recognize which syllable it belongs to, as in the difference between alive and allied.
 In Musa, we use a different letter for this "dark" final ll.

 ²English dialects are divided into two large groups, and (among other features) they pronounce the r sound after vowels quite differently.
 Most of the American dialects (USA and Canada) are rhotic: they pronounce r after a vowel with the same sound they use before a vowel, the retroflex semivowel ɹ as in roar above.
 Most of the Island dialects (Great Britain, Ireland, Australia, New Zealand, Caribbean, Singapore, South Africa) are non-rhotic: an r after a vowel is pronounced with a centering offglide towards schwa, or sometimes by simply lengthening the vowel.
 We'll talk more about this under diphthongs, below.